Features 85mm aperture and can magnify up to 60x. Pullout sunshade reduces glare. Rubber casing is grippy, durable, and waterproof.

 Built sturdy and resistant to drops and jarring.
 Excellent image quality at the lower end of the zoom, and very good optics farther out.
 Cleanly spots targets and shot groups at 300 yards.

 Rubber eyepiece falls off easily.
-Field of view narrows quite a bit past 60x – not surprising at its midrange price point.
+Field of view narrows quite a bit past 60x – not surprising at its mid-range price point.
 Some color halos around faraway objects.
 Included tripod is too flimsy for the scope to stay stable.

 Nicely balanced for its size and weight, which is fairly light.
 Perfect field of view for target shooting.
-Crystal-clear detail focus on targets, allowing a clear view of shot groups.
+Crystal-clear detail focuses on targets, allowing a clear view of shot groups.
 Long-distance viewing is no problem for this scope.

 Tripod mounting screw has plastic threads that can be easily stripped.
 Touchy focus knob.
 Image isn’t very bright in low-light conditions or indoors.